Post-punk revival: Definitions and characteristics

 The term post-punk was coined to describe groups who took punk and experimented with more challenging musical structures and lyrical themes, and a self-consciously art-based image, while retaining punk's initial iconoclastic stance.

 In the early 2000s, a new group of bands that played a stripped down and back-to-basics version of guitar rock emerged into the mainstream.
 They were variously characterized as part of a garage rock, new wave or post-punk revival.
 Inspired by the original sounds and aesthetics of garage rock of the 1960s and new wave and post-punk of the late 1970s and early 1980s, with other influences that ranged from traditional blues, through new wave to grunge.
-The music ranged from the atonal tracks of bands like Liars to the melodic pop songs of groups like the Sounds, popularising distorted guitar sounds.
 They shared an emphasis on energetic live performance and used aesthetics (in hair and clothes) closely aligned with their fans, often drawing on fashion of the 1950s and 1960s, with "skinny ties, white belts [and] shag haircuts".
 There was an emphasis on "rock authenticity" that was seen as a reaction to the commercialism of MTV-oriented nu metal, hip hop and "bland" post-Britpop groups.

 Because the bands came from countries around the world, cited diverse influences and adopted differing styles of dress, their unity as a genre has been disputed.
 For garage rock historian Eric James Abbey, these were diverse bands that appropriated (or were given) the label "garage" to gain a degree of credibility.
 AllMusic argued that rather than a revival, the history of post-punk was more of a continuum from the mid-1980s, with scattered bands that included Big Flame, World Domination Enterprises, and Minimal Compact extending the genre.
 In the mid-1990s, notable bands in this vein included Six Finger Satellite, Brainiac and Elastica.
 At the turn of the century, the term "post-punk" began to appear in the music press again, with a number of critics reviving the label to describe a new set of bands that shared some of the aesthetics of the original post-punk era.
 Music critic Simon Reynolds noted that bands like the Rapture and Franz Ferdinand were influenced by the more angular strain of post-punk, particularly bands such as Wire and Gang of Four.
+Additionally, cultural theorist Mark Fisher opined that Franz Ferdinand were taking influences from the '80s Scottish post-punk scene by comparing their sound to bands like Josef K. Subsequently, Franz Ferdinand would go on to cover the song "Get Up and Use Me" by Scottish post-punk band the Fire Engines.
 Others identified this movement as another wave of garage rock revivalism, with NME in 2003 designating it a "new garage rock revolution", or simply a "new rock revolution".
 According to music critic Jim DeRogatis, the Strokes, the White Stripes and the Hives all had a sound "to some extent rooted in Nuggets-era garage rock".